VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 different from Java memory model and libraries ecosystem.

-As you can see all implementations are reasonable, they provide to developer ability to write generic and do it good.
+As you can see all implementations are reasonable, they provide to developer ability to write generic and do it well.
 But because of different preconditions, history, ideology, *good* means different for every language.